and-hans/Security-Screener/README.md

 - Create candlestick chart.
 - Combine analysis tools (the calculations) and the candlestick chart together.
 - [Optional] Create fibonacci retracement levels.
 (23.6%, 38.2%, 50%, 61.8%, and 78.6%)
+- Clean up code by using classes and functions.

 Issues:
 - Some calculations don't match up with online data.